Roboface-an Interactive Face Animation Tracker

 Smooth transitions come from CSS and JavaScript, adjusting eye movement, mouth shape, and blush.

-This project came from a human-robot interaction course at Carnegie Mellon, where I explored how robots evoke emotions.
+This project came from a Human-Robot Interaction (HRI) course at Carnegie Mellon, where I explored how robots evoke emotions.
 The Keepon robot, with its simple, expressive movements, inspired me to create a virtual version with similar charm.

 HRI concepts in the project: